Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 2. Click on the **Plans** tab.
 All plans configured for this product are displayed.
 3. Open the ellipsis menu and select **Archive**.

-The plan State will change to Archived.
+The plan state will change to Archived.